gabeklein/expressive-mvc/README.md

   }
 }
 ```
 Create a controller which taps another one.
-Make sure it's wrapped by proper `Provider`, and controller will fetch that instance from context.
+Make sure it's wrapped by proper `Provider`, and the controller will fetch that instance from context.
 ```js
 import { Provider } from "@expressive/mvc";